petrumateibogdan/Cybersecurity-Journey/TryHackMe/Cyber Security 101 /M05-Networking.md

 Count how many packets have only the TCP Reset (RST) flag set: tcpdump -r traffic.pcap "tcp[tcpflags] == tcp-rst" | wc -l

+Find the IP address of the host that sent packets larger than 15000 bytes: